© 2014-2024 Offshore Radio Museum

 When regular programmes eventually began transmissions had to be restricted to 10.00am-4.00pm because reception during the hours of darkness was impossible on such low power, even in nearby Essex and East Anglia.
 The transmitter on board Cheeta 2 constantly caused trouble and Caroline South was off the air again from 20th to 26th February 1966 and from 28th February to 6th March 1966.
 Various items of technical equipment had to be brought from the Mi Amigo in Holland and installed on board the Cheeta 2 to boost her power and eventually regular broadcasting hours were re-introduced.

 Unfortunately for Caroline South more problems followed in late March 1966 when the Cheeta 2 was buffeted for three days by gale force winds.
 On 25th March 1966, with the station again off the air Cheeta 2 began to take in water and the tender Offshore One came alongside to assist with the pumping operation.
-Cheeta 2 sailing under her own power, with Offshore One alongside, headed for port, however, engine trouble on the radio ship brought an abrupt halt to this voyage and both vessels were forced to drop anchor overnight.
+Cheeta 2 sailing under her own power, with Offshore One alongside, headed for port, however, engine troubles on the radio ship and the tender an abrupt halt to this voyage and both vessels were forced to drop anchor overnight until another tug, Hector Reid, came to offer assistance.

 The following day Cheeta 2 was towed into a shipyard at Lowestoft for repairs.
 This work was completed by the end of March and Cheeta 2 left Lowestoft with broadcasts from Radio Caroline South starting once again on 2nd April 1966